awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-parallel-state.md

 ### Error Handling<a name="error-handling"></a>

-If any branch fails, due to either an unhandled error or by transitioning to a `Fail` state, the entire `Parallel` state is considered to have failed and all its branches are stopped\.
-If the error is not handled by the `Parallel` state itself, Step Functions will stop the execution with an error\.
+If any branch fails, because of an unhandled error or by transitioning to a `Fail` state, the entire `Parallel` state is considered to have failed and all its branches are stopped\.
+If the error is not handled by the `Parallel` state itself, Step Functions stops the execution with an error\.

 **Note**
-When a parallel state fails, invoked Lambda functions continue to run and activity workers processing a task token will not be stopped:
+When a parallel state fails, invoked Lambda functions continue to run and activity workers processing a task token are not stopped\.
-To stop long\-running Activities use heartbeats to detect if its branch has been stopped by Step Functions, and stop workers that are processing tasks\.
+To stop long\-running activities, use heartbeats to detect if its branch has been stopped by Step Functions, and stop workers that are processing tasks\.
 Calling [https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskHeartbeat.html](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskHeartbeat.html), [https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html), or [https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskFailure.html](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskFailure.html) will throw an error if the state has failed\.
 See [Heartbeat Errors](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskHeartbeat.html#API_SendTaskHeartbeat_Errors)\.
 Running Lambda functions cannot be stopped\.
 If you have implemented a fallback, use a `Wait` state so that cleanup work happens after the Lambda function has finished\.